PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 #### zombie-villager-infection-chance

 - **default**: `-1.0`
-- **description**: Sets the change for villager conversion to zombie villager.
+- **description**: Sets the chance for villager conversion to zombie villager.
 Set to -1.0 for default behavior based on game difficulty.
 Set to 0.0 to always have villagers die when killed by zombies.
 Set to 100.0 to always convert villagers to zombie villagers.